This section describes operations that apply to the general aspects of models.

 Create a new Model

-Click New on the menu on the left on the Models Management page.
-A window will open:
+Click New on the left menu on the Models Management page.
+A window opens:

 Set a name for the new model.
 Note that you cannot use the same name for different models.